 After one member of a married couple passes away, the executor of his or her estate must provide notice of the death to all creditors, including credit card companies.
 A copy of the notice letter should be maintained in the executor’s records.

 The Credit CARD Act of 2009 provides that no late or annual fees may be charged by a credit card company while a decedent’s estate is being settled.
 In addition, the estate is also provided with 30 days during which to pay the final outstanding balance on a credit card without incurring additional interest charges.
 If you are contacted by your deceased spouse’s creditors, you should refer them to the executor of your spouse’s estate.
 If you are the executor, you should not discuss the debt until you determine what assets remain, whether the debt is valid, and whether you are responsible for the debt.
 If your spouse died with outstanding credit card debt, you should contact an experienced wills, trusts, and estates lawyer to assist you in settling your spouse’s estate.

 To discuss your deceased loved one’s estate with a knowledgeable attorney, call Attorney Daniel J. Krause at (608) 268-5751 today.
 At Krause Law Offices LLC, our hardworking Wisconsin probate lawyer is available to answer your questions about serving as an executor or the process for closing an estate.
 Mr. Krause assists clients throughout the State of Wisconsin with probate matters, wills, trusts, powers of attorney, health care documents, and a host of other estate planning tools.
-To schedule a free consultation with a dedicated estate planning lawyer, please contact Krause Law Offices LLC through our website.
+To schedule a consultation with a dedicated estate planning lawyer, please contact Krause Law Offices LLC through our website.

 Estate Planning for Deployed Military Members in Wisconsin, Wisconsin Probate & Estate Planning Lawyer Blog, September 4, 2012